 What is the Best Bank for Small Business Checking?

-Example of How Bank Fees Can Eat into Your Profit:
+Example of How Bank Fees Affect Business Profit

 Let’s say you decide to open a Business Fundamentals Checking account at Bank of America, which has monthly maintenance fee of $14.
 While $14 per month may not seem like a lot, that comes out to $168 per year and after five years, that totals to $840 on just fees to have this business checking account.